hneth/riskyrApp/about.md

 As BibTeX reference:

     @manual{NethEtAl18_R,
-      title = {{riskyR}: A Toolbox for Transparent Communication and Teaching of Risk Literacy}, author = {Neth, Hansj\"{o}rg and Gaissbauer, Felix and Gradwohl, Nico and Gaissmaier, Wolfgang}, year = 2018,
+      title = {{riskyR}: A toolbox for transparent communication and teaching of risk literacy}, author = {Neth, Hansj\"{o}rg and Gaissbauer, Felix and Gradwohl, Nico and Gaissmaier, Wolfgang}, year = 2018,
       note = {R package version 0.0.1},